 “Filtering through the information that your young preschooler has been presented with is an important process to ensure that the child’s impression of the situation does not become disproportionate to the facts,” says Sarah Woon from Blue House, where educators handle such discussions with sensitivity and work with parents to keep the narrative consistent and at a level that young children can cope with.

 Filtering can include shielding your child from graphic images and disturbing media that presents tragic scenarios, she explains.
 After all, violent and gory images or sounds could lead to fear, instead of awareness.
 Very young children need to feel safe and know that discussions about a situation that’s given great attention does not compromise their sense of safety.
-In that respect, having the news on in the house in the background where your child can see it before you have had a chance to filter it does not allow you the time to decide what’s suitable for them, may do more harm than good.
+In that respect, having the news on in the house in the background where your child can see it before you have had a chance to filter it does not allow you the time to decide what’s suitable for them and may do more harm than good.

 Clare Lancaster, Educational Psychologist at Tanglin Trust School, has further helpful tips for helping parents put young children’s worried minds at ease: “It’s important to remind children that they are safe and that adults are there to look after and protect them.
 They need to be reminded that most times, things go well and that when they don’t, there are lots of things that adults do to make things safer and better to help everyone who has been affected.
 It’s important to be factual, but not give too much information.
-Your child may have lots of “what if” questions e.g. “What if there’s an earthquake in Singapore?”, “What if there is a war here?”.
+Your child may have lots of “what if” questions e.g. “What if there are wildfires in Singapore?”, “What if there is a war here?”.
 “What if our plane crashes?”
 Answer these with a focus on safety, and some “What if it’s all ok?” questions of your own.